Sports Injury · 踵

 Patient cases

 Real outcomes from our practice, shared with consent and lightly anonymized.
-Individual results vary, your first visit maps what's realistic for you.
+Results differ from person to person, and your first visit is where we talk through what's realistic for you.

 24-year-old male